MuhammadBinary/Muhd_DeepML/README.md

 ## ⚡ Who I Am

-I'm a 16-year-old self-taught AI/ML developer with two years of learning experience — mostly on my dad's PC, no lab, no formal guidance.
+I'm a 16 year old self-taught AI/ML developer with two years of learning experience, mostly on my Dad's PC, no lab, no formal guidance.

-What separates my learning is that I don't just consume AI tools.
-I go after the math — the intuition behind why algorithms work, not just what they produce.
-That's how I learn.
-That's how I remember.

-I have a deep passion to be part of the people who don't just use Machine Learning — but **define where it goes.**
+i also like understanding how ML algorithms work intutively i.e the intuition behind why algorithms work, because if it's necessary to my passion and also love doing it.

+I also would be very happy to for any mentorship, internship, project collaboration or job oppotunity.

 ---